citp/privacy-policy-historical/a/an/anz/anz.com.md

 Accordingly, if you wish to make full use of the ANZ website, it is required that you accept cookies.

-ANZ also uses cookies for secure services (that is, an area where you are required to log on) on the ANZ website.
+ANZ also uses cookies for secure services (that is, an area where ANZ uses encryption) on the ANZ website.
 These cookies are used for a variety of purposes, including for security and personalisation reasons.
 If your browser is configured to reject all cookies you will be unable to use secure services on the ANZ website that require cookies in order to participate.
 Those services include (but are not limited to):

-  * ANZ Internet Banking;
   * Online applications;
+  * Online surveys.